 “America relies on our digital infrastructure daily, and protecting this strategic asset is a national security priority,” Obama wrote in his proclamation.

 Obama went on to state that the information technology infrastructure reached into nearly all facets of the United States.
-While citizens look on the Internet as a way to exchange messages and ideas and to keep up with friends, it also controls vast networks essential for American prosperity.
+While citizens look on the Internet as a way to shop, exchange messages and ideas, and to keep up with friends, it also controls vast networks.

 Computers regulate the energy grid, aid in billions of Wall Street transactions, and keep track of trillions of dollars in bank transactions worldwide.
 Computers also regulate the country’s transportation system.

-National Cybersecurity Awareness Month, themed, ‘Stop.
+National Cybersecurity Awareness Month, themed, “Stop.
 Think.
-Connect,” highlights the need for protection, Obama stated, noting this month “provides an opportunity to learn more every about the importance of cybersecurity.”
+Connect,” highlights the need for protection, Obama stated, noting this month “provides an opportunity to learn more every day about the importance of cybersecurity.”

 The cyber thieves targeted small- to medium-sized companies, municipalities, churches, and individuals, infecting their computers using a version of the Zeus Botnet.